 Technology: Boon or Bane

-However, the new requirements of the Health Information Technology have a direct impact on how clinicians interact with the patients.
+However, the new requirements of Health Information Technology have a direct impact on how clinicians interact with their patients.
 A recent survey reveals that 68% of the physicians thought of leaving medicine because of the time spent on data entry with EHRs (EHRs is responsible for physicians’ burnout).
 Innovators and healthcare executives need to be cognizant of how serious the issue of physician burnout it, and be careful how they layer on additional solutions that increase screen time

 Time For Organizational Change